Poisson stochastic master equation unravellings and the measurement problem: a quantum stochastic calculus perspective: Applications of the stochastic Schr odinger equation

 where we have used that $U_t^{(k)}$ and $U^{(l)}_t$ are solutions to HP equations and therefore unitary.
 For strong convergence then we require that $\expc{\xi\bigg|{U^{(k)}}^\dagger_t U^{(l)}_t\bigg|\xi}$ and its conjugate must converge to $\expc{\xi|\xi}$.
 If we examine the differential $d\expc{\xi\bigg|{U^{(k)}}^\dagger_t U^{(l)}_t\bigg|\xi}$, we can use the It\^o calculus to show that

 where we have explicitly used the fact that the Lindblad operators are self-adjoint.
 The first term in equation \ref{ukul} can be evaluated as

 and we see that as $\hilb_1$ was taken to be real, this term is zero, and similarly for the second term in equation \ref{ukul}.
-For the last term, we can choose an $N$ for each $\epsilon^\prime$ such that for all $k,l>N$ we have
+For the last term, we can choose an $N$ for each $\epsilon^\prime= \dfrac{\epsilon}{T}$ such that for all $k,l>N$ we have, via the Cauchy-Shwarz inequality, that

 and